nspcc-dev/neofs-s3-gw/docs/aws_s3_compat.md

 | 🟢 | ListBuckets          |           |
 | 🔵 | PutPublicAccessBlock |           |

+* `CreateBucket` method allows you to select a placement policy using the `LocationConstraint` parameter in the AWS CLI.
+The policy name should be passed as a value.
+  * Policies mapping can be defined via:
+    * [Authmate](./authmate.md#containers-policy) during bucket creation.
+These policies are available only for generated credentials.
+    * [Gate configuration](./configuration.md#placement_policy-section).
+These policies are shared and available for all gate clients.
+  * Example: aws s3api create-bucket --bucket $BUCKET --endpoint $S3HOST --create-bucket-configuration LocationConstraint=$POLICY_NAME

 ## Acceleration

 |    | Method                           | Comments            |